 KORONA POS: Best Inventory for High-risk & Specialty Retailers

 KORONA is a cloud POS that serves a wide variety of industries.
 It regularly appears on our rankings for the best POS systems for liquor stores, convenience stores, vape shops, and bakeries.
 In addition to being affordable, operating on a wide variety of hardware, and integrating with high-risk payment processors, KORONA includes detailed inventory with case-breaking tools, vendor management, and shipment tracking.
 So, specialty retailers of all kinds can know exactly when to expect their supplies.

-KORONA earned a 3.76 out of 5 on our POS inventory ranking.
-It earned points for its free trial subscription that has no time limits, and it is well-reviewed by real-world users.
-Where it stumbled is in the lack of a few niche functions.
-Currently, KORONA does not support custom inventory fields that would support unique identifiers like ISBNs or product expiration dates that would support booksellers and grocers.
-If you need those tools, you’ll be better supported by Lightspeed and Vend, which support custom fields, or IT Retail which tracks expiration dates of perishable products.
+This provider scored a 3.75 out of 5 on our POS inventory ranking.
+It earned points for its free trial subscription that has no time limits (though note that you can’t enable payment processing during the free trial) and is well-reviewed by real-world users.
+Where it stumbled is in the lack of a few niche functions like allowing custom fields and tracking expiration dates of perishable items.

 - Smartphone inventory app: You can perform physical inventory counts directly in your POS or use KORONA’s free inventory mobile app, KORONA.mde, which is downloadable from Google Play.